anisdzdev/CopNoDrop/README.md

 ## Objective
 The website will have 2 user levels.
 Buyers and sellers.
-The buyer is able add multiple products to a cart, navigate through the website, filter the products by category, and checkout with a credit card.
+The buyer is able add multiple products to a cart, navigate through the website, filter the products by category, and checkout with a virtual credit card.
 In addition, he is able to track his orders and cancel pending orders.
 The seller is able to add a product to the product list identified by a category, name, price and image.
 He is also able to view the list of placed orders, in addition to changing the status of the order from pending to shipped.